ApiLogicServer/Docs/docs/index.md

 &nbsp;

-### Faster, Simpler, Modern Architecture
+### Simpler, Modern Architecture

-API Logic Server can dramatically improve web app development:
+API Logic Server not only increases agility, it can make web app development simpler, and ensure the architectural result:

-* Automation makes it __faster:__ what used to require weeks or months is now immediate.
-Unblock UI Dev, and engage business users - _early_ - instead of wasting time on a misunderstanding.

 * Automation makes it __simpler:__ this reduces the risk of architectural errors, e.g., no logic reuse between Apps / Services, APIs without pagination, etc.